open-needs/open-needs.github.io/docs/open_needs_db/index.rst

 The goal is that an **Open-Needs** extension, can provide new features for backend and/or frontend.

+For more details, please take a look into :ref:`db_extensions`.

 Interfaces
 ----------
 Interfaces are a way to access the data of Open-Needs.